 If you find yourself needing a loan for the land purchase, then several banking institutions will be offering lot loans.
 The prices and interest rates of these loans will depend upon where you are purchasing the lot, the total value of the lot, community desirability and several other considerations.

 As a general rule, the closer you plan to buy your lot to a city, the higher its cost is going to be.
 Ideally, you should look for a lot that is in close proximity to a city and may increase in value over the years.
 Here are some important factors to consider when looking for a good lot to build your custom home on:

-- Proximity to an urban center (city, town etc.)
+- Urban center proximity (city, town etc.)